 Efficient Customer-Support Resolution

-Customers want their simple questions and concerns answered as quickly as possible.
+Customers want their questions and concerns answered as quickly as possible.

-Inefficient customer support harms not only customer morale but company morale as well, as team members must spend extra time answering or asking redundant questions and appeasing frustrated customers.
+These pain points harm not only customer morale but company morale, as team members must spend extra time answering or asking redundant questions and appeasing frustrated customers.

-Conversational marketing offers more seamless and proactive customer support, providing 24/7 customer self-service through engaging websites and chatbots, routing to live conversational agents only as needed.
-Live agents can deal with a limited number of customers at once, but automated chatbots can help 100,000 frustrated users simultaneously accomplish a variety of tasks: book appointments, refill orders, make purchases, and find answers to questions.
+Conversational marketing offers proactive customer support, providing 24/7 customer self-service through websites and multichannel chatbots, routing to live conversational agents only as needed.
+Live agents can deal with a limited number of customers at once, but automated chatbots can help 100,000 frustrated users simultaneously accomplish a variety of tasks: book appointments, refill orders, make purchases, and get answers.

-If you’re looking for a way to outpace your competitors and improve customer-service-team morale, rely on conversational marketing to meet customer expectations for efficient query resolution.
+To outpace your competitors and improve team morale, rely on conversational marketing to meet customer expectations for efficient query resolution.

 Personalized Customer Interactions

-Customers want a personalized experience interacting with a company.
-Today’s shoppers rank open, friendly communication as one of the top 5 factors influencing their purchasing decisions and loyalty.
+Customers want a personalized experience interacting with a company, ranking open, friendly communication as one of the top 5 factors influencing their purchasing decisions and loyalty.

-Live chat agents achieve personalization to a greater extent, as agents can respond to spontaneous and unlimited customer issues with empathy, concern, and commitment, as shown below.
+Live chat agents increase personalization further, as agents can respond to spontaneous customer issues with empathy, concern, and commitment.